• Skip to primary navigation

 • Brown Butter Cinnamon Rolls

-• These are the perfect treat for Christmas morning or any holiday brunch.
-Your family will love them!
+• These are the perfect treat for Christmas morning or any brunch.
+For another cozy brunch treat, try my scones with dates and baked banana donuts.

 • You can make them with a mixer or by hand.